bhtml-engine/blade-html/README.md

 ### Object Expression Handling

 When passing data to components or includes, object expressions are safely parsed and evaluated without using `eval` or `new Function`.

+## Written by AI

+This project was written by [relliv](https://github.com/relliv) with the help of [Windsurf](https://windsurf.com/editor) and [Claude 3.7 Sonnet](https://www.anthropic.com/news/claude-3-7-sonnet) model.
+All the codes and structure are not thought planned and are created experimentally with the sole purpose of creating a blade-like experience.
+Please be careful when using it.

 ## License